Fake Plastic Fish's 2009 Plastic Resolution

 Midway.
 Message from the Gyre | Photography by Chris Jordan

-**VIEWER DISCRETION ADVISED: THIS VIDEO MAY CHANGE YOUR CONSUMPTION HABITS**
+**VIEWER DISCRETION ADVISED: THESE FILMS MAY CHANGE YOUR CONSUMPTION HABITS**

 "Am I part of the cure or am I part of the disease" Coldplay